 Who is leading the new organisation?

-In the run-up to a decision being made about the SHS, a 20-strong Interim Board of Directors has been appointed.
-It is led by Chairman Kathy Cowell, Deputy Chairman Barry Clare and Chief Executive Sir Michael Deegan.
+A 20-strong Interim Board of Directors has been appointed.
+It is led by Group Chairman Kathy Cowell, Group Deputy Chairman Barry Clare and Group Chief Executive Sir Michael Deegan.

 A banker by profession, Kathy worked for Cheshire Building Society for 24 years until taking early retirement in 2006.
 She has held several Chairman and Non-Executive roles in health, including Chairman of the East Cheshire NHS Acute Trust; NHS Cluster/PCT Chairman; and Vice Chairman of Warrington Hospital NHS Acute Trust.